wsmkhan2580/data-hub/README.md

-# Data Hub — RESTful API Server
+# Data Hub — RESTful API Server (Sprint 10)

-A lightweight REST API server built with Node.js and Express.
-Supports full CRUD operations for blog posts, request logging middleware, and mock authentication.
+A REST API server built with Node.js, Express, and MongoDB Atlas.
+Supports full CRUD operations for blog posts with persistent cloud storage and relational data modeling.

 ---

 ## What it does

 This is a backend API server — no frontend, no UI.
 It listens for HTTP requests and responds with JSON data.
-You interact with it using a tool like Postman or any frontend client.
+You interact with it using Postman or any frontend client.

-It stores data in memory (a simple array) — no database.
-Every time the server restarts, data resets.
-That's intentional for this sprint.
+Data is stored permanently in MongoDB Atlas cloud database.
+Data persists even after server restarts.

 ---